iTwin/itwinjs-core/docs/learning/ui/UIGlossary.md

 |Term | Definition
 |------------|------------|
-|**Backstage**|A menu used to open Frontstages and launch Tasks and commands.
+|**Jons stage**|A menu used to open Frontstages and launch Tasks and commands.
 It is opened by clicking or pressing the App button.
 It can open a full-screen overlay presenting application settings and data management to the user.
 |**Content&nbsp;Control**|A class that specifies the React component to display for a Content View.
 |**Content&nbsp;Group**|A collection of Content Controls.
 |**Content&nbsp;Layout**|A layout configuration of Content Views.